 He made history and celebrated in the only way he knows how; by holstering his putter and displaying what has become his signature dance.

-It’s three years to the day since Miguel Ángel Jiménez set a new European Tour record by surpassing Colin Montgomerie’s nine hole-in-ones with an ace at the par three second at Wentworth Club.
+It’s almost seven years since Miguel Ángel Jiménez set a new record on the European Tour, now known as the DP World Tour, by surpassing Colin Montgomerie’s nine hole-in-ones with an ace at the par three second at Wentworth Club.

 The Spaniard had equalled Montgomerie’s record only the week before during his home open at Real Club de Golf El Prat, and he continued his extraordinary hole-in-one record by storming past the Scot with another fine effort at Wentworth.